 There is a requirement for control of access to the ISPS area.
 Both people and vehicles must be registered before they can enter.
-Personnel who cannot produce valid identification will be expelled from the area and the security manager/PFSO will be notified.
+Personnel without valid identification will be expelled from the area and the security manager/PFSO will be notified.